philippebeck/vesan/README.md

 ## Overview

 Vesan is a Content Manager System, where you can find 4 "homemade" packages complementary :
--  Vue-Elt, as the components
+-  Vue-Elt, for the SFC components, as the main structure
--  Servidio, as the frontend service
+-  Servidio, for Axios calls & front securities, as the frontend services
--  Animadio, as the design
+-  Animadio, a CSS library built with Sass, as the design
--  Nemjs, as the backend service
+-  Nemjs, for JWT, Nodemailer, Sharp & back securities, as the backend services

+Vesan uses many other well-known packages, like ExpressJS, Mongoose, Axios, etc...

 ## Summary